lekurs/mout-auth/packages/mout/auth/Readme.md

 ``composer require mout/auth``

-you must then publish all the files via the command ``php artisan laravel-auth:install``
+you must then publish all the files via the command ``php artisan mout-auth:install``

 Then you have to install the packages necessary for the proper functioning of the frontend